Tall Johns House Wedding - Rosa & Tom

-Our food was made by the pub in village where Tom grew up – The Castle.
+Our food was made by the pub in the village where Tom grew up – The Castle.
 We had lots of dietary requirements for our guests and they did an amazing job.
 We had mezze style starters, followed by a traditional roast dinner.
 Pudding was homemade cakes as well as cheese and biscuits.
-For our evening snacks we had mini fish and chips in cones, tasty!
+For our evening snacks, we had mini fish and chips in cones, tasty!!

 Who supplied the stationery?

-Tom designed all our stationary including the seating plan, it really added the personal touch.
+Tom designed all our stationery including the seating plan, it really added the personal touch.

 Where did you go on your honeymoon?

 We had a friend's mum with our best man and our witnesses in St Davids straight after the wedding weekend.
 It was great to wind down with our friends for a few days.
 We then went to Devon to visit Tom’s Nan who was unable to travel for the wedding.
 We stayed in a gorgeous little tabernacle with a woodfired hot tub.
 In November we went on our proper honeymoon to New York – cocktails in The Rainbow Room with views of the Empire State were a highlight

 All of it!
 Everyone fell about laughing when I walked up the aisle telling Tom to ‘get your shit together Griffiths’ when he cried.
 My sister’s speech – she had all of the girls from the hen do stand up and take part in the speech Dead Poet Society style.
 It was so empowering.
 Ski shots and dancing all night.

 Try not to be too fixed about what you think the day will be like, it will evolve as you plan things and even on the day.
 Just go with the flow and enjoy being with the people you love.

 It sounds silly but what surprised us was how much we loved it all.
 We had never really intended to have a big wedding, it just turned out that way but it was wonderful to have so many people we love in one place.